-Biking is ideal for the times when I feel like getting out for some exercise but I’m not in the mood to run.
-Its also great when I need to run a quick errand around town – its a shame to get in the car and drive just three minutes.
+Biking is ideal for the times when you feel like getting out for some exercise but aren’t in the mood to run.
+It’s also great when you need to run a quick errand around town – it’s a shame to get in the car and drive just three minutes.
 Besides, biking is physically healthier than taking the car, it cheaper, and when you ride a bike you notice things about your neighborhood that you don’t see when you’re in the car.
 And, the fresh air is a welcome bonus.
 You can ride your bike year round, even in Michigan – there are some really nice days in the off season, plus its great time to tune up the bike, and yourself!

 Bike Fit Basics

 – Keep a controlled but relaxed grip of the handlebars